duyichao/duyichao/README.md

 -->

 ### 🍻 Welcome stranger
-- 🎓: A Master student at University of Science and Technology of China (USTC) and supervised by Prof [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
+- 🎓: A Master's student at University of Science and Technology of China (USTC) and supervised by Prof [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
 Currently, I work as a research intern at Tencent AI Lab, mentored by [Zhirui Zhang](https://zrustc.github.io/).
-Prior to that, I was an Research Intern in the Language Technology Lab at Alibaba DAMO Academy.
+Prior to that, I was a Research Intern in the Language Technology Lab at Alibaba DAMO Academy.
 - 🎯: I am working in the field of NLP & Data Mining.
 My research interests and past experience can be summarized as follows:
   - Multilingual and Multimodal Translation: End-to-End Speech Translation; Multilingual Neural Machine Translation
   - Data mining in healthcare: ICD coding; Extreme Multi-Label Classification